prashantssingh/holdmybeer/README.md

 Subcommand: `setup`, can be used to development tools.
 Currently, it only supports flag: `--bare-minimum` (or `-b` for shorthand) to install tools like `vim, curl and htop`

-Subcommand: `setup`, can be used to install languages.
+Subcommand: `install`, can be used to install languages.
 Currently, only go and node installation is supported by `hmb`, with `java` support in the pipeline

 To install go, simply run:
 `hmb install lang=go`